Chronic Hero Sonic the Hedgehog, a sarcastic but virtuous blue hedgehog capable of running at supersonic speeds.

 E-102 Gamma, one of Robotnik's most advanced robots, who eventually turns against its creator.

 Sonic Adventure was generally praised as a revival for the series, which had been wallowing in spin-off games and remakes during the Sega Saturn era.
 However, a few points of criticism would haunt later iterations, like the gratuitous Camera Screw, Gameplay Roulette, a few noticeable bugs, and slippery controls — problems that have sealed Sonic's reputation as having having a subpar 3D leap.
-It has nevertheless remained popular among fans as a defining game for the sequels that followed.A direct sequel, Sonic Adventure 2, sold in 2001 to commemorate the series' 10th anniversary, and rumors of a third iteration of the Adventure series linger on.Re-released for the Nintendo GameCube and PC in 2003 as Sonic Adventure DX: Director's Cut (ironically after its sequel's remake), which added special missions and unlockable Game Gear games.
+It has nevertheless remained popular among fans as a defining game for the sequels that followed.A direct sequel, Sonic Adventure 2, sold in 2001 to commemorate the series' 10th anniversary, and rumors of a third iteration of the Adventure series linger on, though some argue that Sonic the Hedgehog (2006) was Sonic Adventure 3 in everything but name.Re-released for the Nintendo GameCube and PC in 2003 as Sonic Adventure DX: Director's Cut (ironically after its sequel's remake), which added special missions and unlockable Game Gear games.
 As of September 15th, 2010, it is now available for purchase on Xbox LIVE Arcade and PlayStation Network, with the DX: Director's Cut extras sold separatelynote but does not come with the Game Gear games.
 Roughly half a year afterwards, it also saw a release in this manner on Steam.Playable Characters and their gameplay types:

 Sonic the Hedgehog — Sonic's gameplay style is the most reminiscent of the side-scrolling games: Just get to the goal (which is sometimes an animal capsule reminiscent of the Genesis games, sometimes a Chaos Emerald, occasionally just an end area).